gutenye/password-manager-tools/README.md

 # PasswordManagerTools

-> Easily move passwords from one password manager to another, including Bitwarden, Apple Passwords/iCloud Keychain.
+> Easily transfer passwords from one password manager to another, including Bitwarden, Apple Passwords/iCloud Keychain.

 **Note**: Currently, only supports move data from Bitwarden to Apple Passwords.